Lesson AWF-2

 Lesson goals

-Read and understand a text on genetic engineering, study new vocabulary, grammar as well as practice discussing the impact on the future using your writing and quoting skills.
+Read and understand two texts, one about robotics and one about genetic engineering, study the vocabulary used, as well as practice discussing the impact on the future using your writing and quoting skills.

 Lesson activities